So you’ve got a goalie on your hands, you’re in luck!

 - Chest protector, also called a C/A for chest and arm

-- Helmet (goalie helmet is best, however fit is most important.
+- Helmet (a youth goalie helmet is best, however fit is most important.
 If they only have a player helmet but it fits them better than a goalie helmet, use that.
 Make sure you’re using a dangler)

 - Dangler (the plastic shield protecting the throat area)

 - Neck Guard (this is not a plastic shield, but rather a protective neck guard that lays over the neck / throat / clavicle of an athlete)

 - Goalie stick (make sure it’s a goalie stick, not a players stick)

 - BONUS: knee pads.
 Not neccesarily required, though most goalies will wear knee pads.
 If you’re not wearing knee pads, make sure the goalie pads you’re wearing have some type of a thigh protector built in.
 Some goalies may not ever wear knee pads, though we personally recommend it.